autopi-io/documentation/docs/getting_started/autopi_canfd_pro/user_guide.md

 ### Advanced settings for Trips
 The Trips feature provides detailed information about each vehicle trip, including the route displayed on a map, start and end addresses, trip duration, and distance traveled.
-You can also categorize trips as personal or business and export trip data when needed.For your AutoPi CAN-FD Pro device to log trip data, this functionality must be enabled.
+You can also categorize trips as personal or business and export trip data when needed.
+For your AutoPi CAN-FD Pro device you can also tweak some extra settings under Advanced settings -> Trip.

 #### Enable trip functionality
 Steps to get into advanced settings for trips: